-Although there are no operational restrictions on the conveyor when used for the first time, it is recommended that the following mechanical items be checked:
+Although there are no operational restrictions on the conveyor when used for the first time, it is required that the following mechanical items be checked.
+A small amount of rubber flashing from the conveyor belt may be present during initial belt break-in period.
+This is part of the normal break-in process.

-Before Starting
+Before starting

 - 1. Read the Conveyor Operator's Manual. - 2.
-During the conveyors first few minutes of operation, check conveyor belt alignment to ensure belt is tracking correctly when running empty and also during loaded conditions.
+During the conveyor's first few minutes of operation, before any seed is run through, it is essential that the operator check conveyor belt tension and alignment and make any necessary adjustments (see page 25).

-After Operating for 1/2 Hour
+After operating or transport for 1/2 hour

-- 1. Re-torque fasteners and hardware. - 2.
+- 1. Re-torque all the wheel bolts. - 2.
+Re-torque fasteners and hardware. - 3.
 Check that all safety decals are installed and legible.
-Apply new decals if required. - 3.
+Apply new decals if required. - 4.
 Check the drive belt tension and alignment.
-Tension or align as required. - 4.
+Tension or align as required. - 5.
 Check the conveying belt tension and alignment.
-Tension or align as required. - 5.
+Tension or align as required. - 6.
 Check that all guards are installed and working as intended.

-After Operating for 5 Hours and 10 Hours
+After operating for 5 hours and 10 hours

-- 1. Re-torque all bolts, fasteners and hardware. - 2.
+- 1. Re-torque all wheel bolts, fasteners and hardware. - 2.
 Check that all guards are installed, secured and functioning as intended.
 Do not operate with missing or damaged shields. - 3.
 Check safety decals.
 Install new ones if required. - 4.
-Check the drive belt, and conveying belt tension and alignment.
-Tension or align as required. - 5.
+Check the drive belt tension on conveyor. - 5.
+Check conveying belt tension and alignment.
+Tension or align as required. - 6.
 Then go to the normal servicing and maintenance schedule as defined in the Maintenance Section.